Seb Holmes2 Comments

 A Few do’s and don’ts when opening a restaurant by a man who opened one by accident.

-There is no written or scripted way to open a restaurant, no way of cheating, no way of buying your way to success, a restaurant is a constantly evolving and ever-changing beast and if not maintained and respected it can fall apart at the seams.
-In my short few years opening Farang I have made many mistakes, some respectable and some just outright bonkers but with the correct frame of mind and a positive attitude these mistakes have all contributed to me learning some vital lessons.
+There is no written or scripted way to open a restaurant, no way of cheating, no way of buying your way to success.
+A restaurant is a constantly evolving and ever-changing beast, and if not maintained and respected, it can fall apart at the seams.
+In my short few years opening Farang, I have made many mistakes—some respectable and some just outright bonkers—but with the correct frame of mind and a positive attitude, these mistakes have all contributed to me learning some vital lessons.

-In the pop-up days, we really were just riding the wave and going with whatever came our way, however I quickly realised that saying ‘yes’ to everything has a shelf life.
-It has its place at the very beginning to do as much as you can do, as long as it gets more people to try your food.
-However it’s important to make sure that you do not sell yourself short, even from the very beginning.
-A few years ago, in London when we started doing pop ups, we came across some absolute arseholes that pretend to support you as a small business but actually just want to make an easy penny out of you.
-Unfortunately, these arseholes will always exist, and I can happily tell you some big ones to avoid if you are starting off in London, but I’ll keep it private for now.
+A few years ago in London, when we started doing pop-ups, we came across some absolute arseholes who pretend to support you as a small business but actually just want to make an easy penny out of you.
+Unfortunately, these arseholes will always exist, and I can happily tell you some big ones to avoid if you're starting off in London, but I'll keep it private for now.
 Avoid anything or anyone offering to keep alcohol sales and take a cut of your takings for rent.
 You need to be consistently busy for a very long time for this to even nearly work.
-Anyone happy taking this much money away from a start-up business does not care one bit about its success so make sure to backflip out the window as quickly as possible.
-We have made this mistake a few times and it does not work so tread carefully when agreeing to any long-term residencies or pop-ups and make sure you either really trust the operation you’re getting involved with, or that the contract protects you as much as possible and always, ALWAYS, have a contract.
+Anyone happy taking this much money away from a start-up business doesn't care one bit about its success, so make sure to backflip out the window as quickly as possible.
+We have made this mistake a few times, and it doesn't work, so tread carefully when agreeing to any long-term residencies or pop-ups.
+Make sure you either really trust the operation you're getting involved with, or that the contract protects you as much as possible—and always, ALWAYS, have a contract.

-Another thing that screwed us massively from the start was not having a strict bookings policy.
-People don’t mean to be shit but unfortunately, we are.
-We will be late, we will miss trains, we will forget to phone the restaurant and cancel, these are facts.
-What most people don’t know is that when they book a table at that restaurant and don’t show up or cancel, the restaurant is then obliged to hold the table for them just in case they do turn up, this means they turn away other potential customers, they have also purchased enough food to cook for them and paid for the correct amount of staff to feed them so a strict bookings policy really is the only way forwards unfortunately.
-In the beginning I was really against the idea of it as I felt that it would turn people away if they had to pay a deposit, or if they were given a stern message with their booking before they have even dined with us.
-In an ideal world this should not be necessary, but a certain breed of human have ruined it for the rest of us.
-After a couple of nights with a few large tables not showing up I had had enough so we started telling people that we would hold the table for fifteen minutes and if we hadn’t heard from them after that we couldn’t promise them anything.
-Fortunately, the majority of people are lovely so they are very happy to conform with this policy, some, of course, bloody hate it but these people are clearly unreasonable and therefore don’t deserve a delicious dinner with great service so not to worry, I bet my puppy that these are the people that don’t phone to cancel their table too.
-I would strongly recommend that you follow in my footsteps before taking the hit and staring out at a half empty restaurant, knowing that you just sent enough people to fill it to eat elsewhere an hour ago.
+In the beginning, I was really against the idea as I felt that it would turn people away if they had to pay a deposit, or if they were given a stern message with their booking before they had even dined with us.
+In an ideal world, this shouldn't be necessary, but a certain breed of human has ruined it for the rest of us.
+After a couple of nights with a few large tables not showing up, I'd had enough, so we started telling people that we would hold the table for fifteen minutes, and if we hadn't heard from them after that, we couldn't promise them anything.
+Fortunately, the majority of people are lovely, so they are very happy to conform with this policy.
+Some, of course, bloody hate it, but these people are clearly unreasonable and therefore don't deserve a delicious dinner with great service.
+Not to worry—I bet my puppy that these are the people who don't phone to cancel their table too.
+I would strongly recommend that you follow in my footsteps before taking the hit and staring out at a half-empty restaurant, knowing that you just sent enough people to fill it to eat elsewhere an hour ago.

 Head chef & founder of Farang London restaurant.
 Cookbook author of ‘Cook Thai’ & ‘Thai in 7’.
 Chief curry paste basher and co-founder of Payst London.